 I become a staff governor because I wanted to play an active role in the continued improvement of Amport in providing both an excellent education and a sense of social responsibility in all pupils.

 I am the Deputy Head and teach years five and six.
 I graduated from Liverpool University where I studied history, and then I completed a PGCE at Leeds University.
 I have taught at four very different schools in three Local Authorities, and have been teaching at Amport since 2010.
 I believe I can utilise my extensive knowledge in my role of governor to the benefit of the school.
-I was born in Yorkshire but have lived in Hampshire for sixteen years with my husband and three children.
+I was born in Yorkshire but have lived in Hampshire for seventeen years with my husband and three children.
 In my spare time, I am a member of a choir and love travelling and going to the theatre.

-I was delighted to join Amport school in November 2019 as a Foundation governor and I am also on the Resources Committee.
-I have lived in Monxton for 8 years with my husband and two children and, during that time, have been impressed by the reputation of the school as a nurturing and happy place for children to learn and grow and by its academic excellence in particular.
+I was delighted to join Amport school in November 2019 as a Foundation governor and I serve on the Resources Committee.
+I have lived in Monxton for nine years with my husband and two children and, during that time, have been impressed by the reputation of the school as a nurturing and happy place for children to learn and grow and by its academic excellence in particular.
 Through my work in the commercial world, I have served as a non-executive director on commercial boards.
-I have spent the last 15 years working as a strategy consultant with a range of UK education charities.
+I have spent the last 16 years working as a strategy consultant with a range of UK education charities.
 I believe strongly in the transformative power of education and am looking forward to supporting the school and its leadership team in any way I can.